Column Space Calculator

 Believe it or not, the column space has little to do with the distance between columns supporting a building.
 Rather than that, we will look at the columns of a matrix and understand them as vectors.
 As such, they will be elements of Euclidean space, and the column space of a matrix will be the subspace spanned by these vectors.

-To have something to hold on to, recall the matrix from the above section:
+To have something to hold on to, recall the matrix from:

 It has two columns: